Kobe Bryant: Books

 On October 23, 2018, Bryant's book The Mamba Mentality: How I Play, with photographs and afterword by Andrew D. Bernstein, an introduction by Phil Jackson, and a foreword by Pau Gasol, was published by MCD / Farrar, Straus and Giroux.
 The book looks back on his career with photos and his reflections.

-At the time of his death, he was working with Brazilian author Paulo Coelho on a children's book aimed at inspiring underprivileged children.
+At the time of his death, Bryant was working with Brazilian author Paulo Coelho on a children's book aimed at inspiring underprivileged children.
 After Bryant's death, Coelho deleted the draft, saying in an interview that "it didn't make any sense to publish without him."
 He did not say how many pages had been written or whether the book had a title.

 Bryant also co-wrote/produced several young adult novels through Granity Studios: The Wizenard Series: Training Camp, Legacy and the Queen, and Epoca: The Tree of Ecrof.
 A fourth novel, The Wizenard Series: Season One, was released posthumously in March 2020.
 The Wizarenard Series: Season One topped the New York Times middle-grade hardcover list.

 Death

 Accident

 At 9:06 a.m.
-Pacific Standard Time on January 26, 2020, a Sikorsky S-76 helicopter departed from John Wayne Airport in Orange County, California, with nine people aboard: Bryant, his 13-year-old daughter Gianna, six family friends, and the pilot, Ara Zobayan.
+Pacific Standard Time on January 26, 2020, a Sikorsky S-76 helicopter departed from John Wayne Airport in Orange County, California, with nine people aboard: Bryant, his 13-year-old daughter Gianna, six family friends including John Altobelli, and the pilot, Ara Zobayan.
 The helicopter was registered to the Fillmore-based Island Express Holding Corp., according to the California Secretary of State business database.
 The group was traveling to Camarillo Airport in Ventura County for a basketball game at Mamba Sports Academy in Thousand Oaks.

 Due to light rain and fog that morning, the Los Angeles Police Department helicopters and most other air traffic were grounded.
-The flight tracker showed that the helicopter circled above the L.A.
-Zoo due to heavy air traffic in the area.
-At 9:30 a.m., Zobayan contacted the Burbank Airport's control tower, notifying the tower of the situation, and was told he was "flying too low" to be tracked by radar.
+The flight tracker showed that the helicopter circled above Glendale, California, due to heavy air traffic in the area.
+At 9:30 a.m., Zobayan contacted the Hollywood Burbank Airport's control tower, notifying the tower of the situation, and was told he was "flying too low" to be tracked by radar.
 At that time, the helicopter experienced extreme fog and turned south towards the mountains.
 At 9:40 a.m., the helicopter climbed rapidly from 1200 to 2000 ft, flying at 161 knots.

 At 9:45 a.m., the helicopter crashed into the side of a mountain in Calabasas, about 30 mi northwest of downtown Los Angeles, and began burning.
 Bryant, his daughter, and the other seven occupants were all killed on impact.
 Initial reports indicated that the helicopter crashed in the hills above Calabasas in heavy fog.
 Witnesses reported hearing a helicopter struggling before crashing.